upenn-embedded/final-project-s25-cat/README.md

 Wheels

 There will be two front wheels, each attached to a motor, and one swivel support wheel in the back.
-This setup will ensure the vehicle will be stable and have full freedom of movement w
+This setup will ensure the vehicle wis stable and had full freedom of movement.

 Motor

-We have chosen dc gearbox motors motor because ____.
+We have chosen dc gearbox motors motor because we believe they will provide the necessary torque to move the .
 We will have two motors, one for each of the front wheels that we will be able to actuate independently to steer the car.

 Motor driver

-The chosen
+The chosen motor driver is able to drive 2 DC motors, at a maximum current of 600 mA per channel.
+It is compatible with 5 V logic, so I can use the ATMega to control it with PWM output.

+Batteries

+We have decided to use alkaline AA batteries.
+This was a decision that balances portability, limitations on lithium-based batteries and weight considerations.

+We plan to use 12 batteries in a 4x3 arrangement (4 in series to reach 6V and 3 in parallel).
+This decision was made to achieve both the voltage and maximum current output required.
+We have also included battery holders to be able to safely place all the batteries.

 ### 8. Final Demo Goals